 - Select the icon and push the navigation pad.
-To play or pause the video clip, push the navigation pad. - To delete the video or display information, select the icon and push the navigation pad.
+To play or pause the video clip, push the navigation pad. - To delete the video or display information, select the navigation pad.
 This displays a menu to the right. - 5.
 To return to the folder overview, push the back button . - 6.
 To return to the Gallery, push the back button again.